-Every year the College of Education offers a range of options for professional practical experience.
+Every year the College of Arts & Education offers a range of options for professional practical experience.
 These opportunities include, but are not limited to, fieldwork placements in the following types of organisations:

 - alternative education (working with young people whose learning styles do not fit within mainstream schools)

 - co-located youth services

 - not-for-profit agencies that support young people who: